teradici/deploy/README.md

 **NOTE:** To learn how to deploy CAS on Microsoft Azure go to [Deploy Teradici Cloud Access Software on Azure.](https://github.com/teradici/pcoip-agent-azure-templates/blob/master/README.md)

 By default, the CAM deployment scripts will create a service principal account for CAM to use after deployment.
 In order for the CAM deployment scripts to create this service principal, you must sign into Azure with an account which meets the following criteria:
-1. The account must have owner access to the subscription (to be able to set access policies)
+* The account must have owner access to the subscription (to be able to set access policies)
-1. The account must be able to be programatically logged in without user interaction.
-This means:
-   1. It must be an organizational account, not a Microsoft account.
-   1. It must not require multi-factor authentication.

 If you are not in posession of an account which meets the criteria, you must create a service principal account before deploying CAM.